Home

 Other than a few issues with the calf muscles everything appears fine, although I have only lost eight pounds in all this time.

-I really feel and expected to be a lot less.
+I really feel disappointed and expected to lose a lot more weight.
 I'm totally disheartened by this.
 Any feedback?

 Answer by Dominique: